 - Shortness of breath

 Your vet might perform an echocardiogram to get clues into whether or not your dog has DCM, but the best way for them to reach a diagnosis is through an ultrasound of the heart.
-If your dog ends up with a DCM diagnosis then you and your vet will sit down and talk about the best way to care for your dog while keeping him as comfy as possible.
+If your dog ends up with a DCM diagnosis, then you and your vet will sit down and talk about the best way to care for your dog while keeping him as comfy as possible.

 Regular veterinary examinations may help catch and treat this disease, improving and possibly extending life.
 This is an area of ongoing and vigorous research as scientists and veterinarians search for specific genetic markers and new treatments.

-Von Willebrand Disease in Dogs
+2. Von Willebrand Disease

-Here's the symptoms to look out for:
+Here are the symptoms to look out for.

 - Nosebleeds (This is a pretty good clue since dogs aren't exactly known for nosebleeds!)